Brugmansia versicolor: Distribution and habitat

 Brugmansia species are native to the western part of South America, originating from Guayaquil Basin and south of the Gulf of Guayaquil in Ecuador.
 They are usually found growing in flat areas at elevations up to 2600 ft, but are also frequently cultivated at low elevations throughout the tropics.

 Ecology

 Brugmansia versicolor is a hermaphrodite that reproduces perennially.
 It has long, narrow, fusiform berries that are up to 21 cm in length.
-Brugmansia reproduce by the production of seeds.
+Brugmansia reproduces by the production of seeds.
 The major pollinators are thought to be various species of insects, though this has yet to be proven.